The ultimate pop diva Christmas playlist

 "Here This Christmas," Gwen Stefani

-Stefani has proven herself a yuletide diva to watch (look out, Bing Crosby), and climbed the Christmas queen ladder ever further with a new honor in 2020: Providing the Hallmark Channel's official "Countdown to Christmas" theme in the form of this winsome tune.
+Gwen Stefani has proven herself a yuletide diva to watch (look out, Bing Crosby), and climbed the Christmas queen ladder ever further with a new honor in 2020: providing the Hallmark Channel's official "Countdown to Christmas" theme in the form of this winsome tune.
 Now that's power!

 "Cozy Little Christmas," Katy Perry